Analytic computable structure theory and $L^p$ spaces: Introduction

+Fr\"olich and Shepherdson were the first to notice that different computable presentations of a structure may yield different classes of computable sets and operations.
+Specifically, they demonstrated that there is a field for which there exist two computable presentations so that a splitting algorithm exists with respect to the first computable presentation but not with respect to the second \cite{Froehlich.Shepherdson.1956}.
+Accordingly, Mal'cev defined a computably presentable structure to be \emph{autostable} if any two of its computable presentations are computably isomorphic \cite{Malcev.1962}.
+Autostable structures are more commonly referred to as \emph{computably categorical}.
+Thus, a computably categorical structure can be thought of as one for which there is an absolute notion of computability; for all other structures, computability is referent to a computable presentation.

-The interaction of computable categoricity and other computability notions with various classes of algebraic and combinatorial structures has been intensively studied.
+The computable categoricity of structures in various algebraic and combinatorial classes (e.g. countable linear orders, groups, graphs, etc.) has been intensively studied.
 However, until recently, analytic structures such as metric spaces and Banach spaces have been ignored in this context.
 Thus, a research program has lately emerged to apply computable structure theory to analytic spaces.
 One obvious obstacle is that these spaces are generally uncountable.
 However, our understanding of computability on analytic spaces has advanced considerably in the last few decades and should no longer be seen as an impediment.

-Here we examine the computable structure theory of $L^p$ spaces; in particular their computable categoricity.
+Here we focus on the computable categoricity of $L^p$ spaces due to their centrality in many branches of analysis and computational mathematics.
+Indeed, it could be argued that these spaces are more relevant for most mathematicians than the typical countable structures commonly studied in computable structure theory.
 It is generally agreed that computability can only be studied on separable spaces (at least with our current understanding of computation).
 If an $L^p$ space is separable, then its underlying measure space is separable.
 Thus, we restrict our attention to $L^p$ spaces of separable measure spaces.
-The computably categorical $\ell^p$ spaces have been classified \cite{McNicholl.2015}, \cite{McNicholl.2016},\cite{McNicholl.2016.1}.
-So, here we will focus on non-atomic measure spaces.
+The computably categorical $\ell^p$ spaces have been classified \cite{McNicholl.2015}, \cite{McNicholl.2016}.
+So, here we will focus on non-atomic spaces.
 Our main theorem is the following.

 \begin{theorem} If $\Omega$ is a nonzero, non-atomic, and separable measure space, and if $p \geq 1$ is a computable real, then every computable presentation of $L^p(\Omega)$ is computably isometrically isomorphic to the standard computable presentation of $L^p[0,1]$. \end{theorem}